Djobanjo/skills-introduction-to-git/.github/steps/2-step.md

    <img width="350px" src="https://github.com/user-attachments/assets/a771b674-1fc2-40dc-a9bf-080bf83c46fc"/>

-1. For a second commit, also the following content to `README.md`.
+1. For a second commit, also add the following content to `README.md`.

    ```md
    ## How to Develop